ASIFRAZVI/Pocket-Sense/Readme.md

 400 bad request and error message

 2. login user
-the login endpoint responsible for logigin in student by comparing hashed password and generation and storing jwt aceess, refresh token in cookies.
+the login endpoint responsible for log in student by comparing hashed password and generation and storing jwt aceess, refresh token in cookies.

 - enpoint: POST /v1/api/auth/signin/